astralgazelle/DiscogsReleaseScrobbler/README.md

 # DiscogsReleaseScrobbler
 Discogs release scrobbler for Last.fm.
-You can scrobble individual tracks or the whole release.
+You can scrobble individual tracks or the full release.
 You can also use it to scrobble tracks from files in popular formats: .mp3 .flac .wav .ogg .m4a .opus.

 ![discogs_release_scrobbler](https://i.imgur.com/21BgIvm.gif)